Addiction canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet product containing a notable amount of meat.

-Addiction canned dog food is a meat-based wet product using a moderate amount of novel game species as its main sources of animal protein, thus earning the brand 4.5 stars.
+Addiction is a grain-free, meat-based canned dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.